 - 290 mcg for lactating/ breastfeeding women

-Many doctors believe that this is way too low, and more iodine is needed to support healthy organs.
-A simple urine test can determine if your iodine levels are adequate.
+Many doctors believe that this is way too low, and more is needed to support healthy organs.
+A simple urine test can determine if your levels are adequate.
 If you are still experiencing symptoms, you may consider upping your intake with a natural supplement or iodine-rich foods.

 It should be noted that it is possible to over supplement and serious health risks are possible.
 When supplementing, monitor your overall feelings and behavior, and obtain frequent urine testing if you are supplementing in high doses.

-- Eat organic and fresh fruits and vegetables.
+- Organic and fresh fruits and vegetables.

 - Dairy products